hamada-g/blue-lab/docs/lab-journal.md

 - Created the initial network inventory document
 - Recorded the home router as the main internet gateway
 - Identified the main lab host as a Windows 11 Pro system on the home network
+- Documented the lab host hardware specifications, available storage, and virtualization readiness
+- Identified a preferred virtualization platform for Phase 1 planning

 ### Decisions Made
 - The project will start as a simple security monitoring lab